Notes on the Geography of Vietnam: Colonial Hanoi

 The bridge was bombed in 1967, repaired, bombed again, and repaired again.

 Not by bread alone.
 Work on St. Joseph's Cathedral began in 1886 on the site of the Bao Thien pagoda, destroyed by order of Governor Jean Bonnal.
-Postcards from a century ago show the building, finished in 1906, as stained as it appears today.
+Postcards from a century ago show the building, finished in 1906, looking as stained as it does today.
 (See Jean Noury, L'Indochine en cartes postales avant l'ouragan (1992), p.
 205.)

 The builders didn't spend much energy adapting their customary imagery to the local population.